pay-theory/pay-theory-ui/src/common/InnerTable/README.md

 -   **setSelected**: PropTypes.func

     -   Funciton that will allow the selected array to be set as the user makes chnages to the checkboxes at the begining of rows

+-   **sort**

+    -   Object that will keep track of the column you want to sort by ascending or descinding.
+You can pass it a blank object and it will then set the ascending and descinding keys on first click of header.